Skip to main content Accessibility information

 Your part in homestay

 We need you to complete and return your full application at least four weeks before you plan to arrive, plus we’ll give you the necessary information to introduce yourself to the family.
-Naturally, we’ll expect you to follow the house rules which will be laid out on your arrival, take good care of keys, DIScount cards and other personal items, and not use the family’s address for correspondence (you can use the University’s address for this).
+Naturally, we’ll expect you to follow the house rules which will be laid out on your arrival, take good care of keys and other personal items, and not use the family’s address for correspondence (you can use the University’s address for this).
 Overall, we mainly ask that you treat your homestay family with the greatest respect, joining in with family time, asking permission before using the phone and generally fitting in with their daily routine.
 That way, everyone will get the most out of this enriching homestay experience.